Expat Tax Deadlines: There's More Than Just Your Tax Return Due Date!

 Where to Begin

-If you haven't already began preparing to file your expat taxes, now is the time to do so!
-You should start by gathering important documents and other tax information, as you'll need these details whether you file your own taxes or work with a tax professional.
-You may find this list of documents needed for tax preparation helpful as you get started, to ensure you have everything you need!
+If you haven't already begun preparing your expat taxes, now is the time to do so!
+You should start by gathering important documents and other tax information.
+You'll need these details whether you plan to file your own taxes or work with a tax professional.
+As you get started, you may find this list of documents needed for tax preparation helpful to ensure you have everything you need to hit the deadlines!